motu-tool/mOTUs/README.md

         -l, --list  STR
             List all searchable entries for a given category and write them to -o.
-            Choose from [GENOME, TAXONONOMY, PFAM, KEGG, EGGNOG].
+            Choose from [GENOME, TAXONOMY, PFAM, KEGG, EGGNOG].
 When used, -i is not required.

         -db  PATH
             Alternative path for the mOTUs database